makrai/notes/zarriess21-decoding-survey.md

   * [71]’s nucleus sampling method: here, the decoding samples from the top-p portion of the accumulative probability mass, where p is a parameter that
 * In practice, top-k and nucleus in combination with temperature sampling
-  * e.g. Holtzman width 10, top-k sampling (temp.
+  * eg Holtzman width 10, top-k sampling (temp.
 1.8)
 * sampling can be integrated with beam search and replace the typical likelihood scoring
   * Caccia+ [103] call this procedure stochastic beam search: the width of the